 The Authority of Christ

 For Christ, his authority over physical disease and mental disorders is identical.
 In line with his general teaching, both forms of disability arise from a natural, if spiritual cause.
 In the modern era, we may see nature as solely materialistic, but Christ’s view was that the physical was only what was apparent while the spiritual is what hidden.
 During Christ’s era, people accepted that they couldn’t see everything that was happening in nature.
-Today, we know about atoms and DNA, which were once hidden, but despite describing most of nature as “dark matter,” and “dark energy,” most materialists refuse to acknowledge that most of nature is still hidden, especially that there is “dark information” encoded in nature that we cannot see.
-By Christ’s definition, that unseen or “dark information” is the essence of spirit.
+Today, we know about atoms and DNA, which were once hidden, but despite describing most of nature as “dark matter,” and “dark energy,” most materialists refuse to acknowledge that most of nature is still hidden, especially that there is “dark information” encoded in nature that we cannot see. by Jesus’s definition, that unseen or “dark information” is the essence of spirit.

 While all of the world is temporary, the spiritual, that is, the underlying information that drives the universe and all life, is what persists over time.
 Matter and energy is rearranged, but rules, the knowledge, and the message persists and grows over time.

 Christ’s authority over people’s disabilities and inner demons comes from the Holy Spirit, which has access to this underlying information.
 Part of that information, however, is the idea that adversity is part of the natural world and cannot be eliminated if the earth is to serve its purpose.

 For Jesus, the concept of adversity persists eternally even though individual instances of adversity come and go.
 An individual adversary, say a thief might be stopped by another adversary, say a competing thief, but this does not destroy the nature of adversity itself.
 This anthropomorphizing of adversity takes us away from what Christ is trying to explain what is really going on in the universe.

 Christ refers to the personalization of evil with the term Beelzebub (Beelzeboul).
 This discussion always starts with his opponents using that concept.
 In response, Christ refers to others using the term (and the concept), aiming it at him as a person: